devswi/blog/src/content/blog/react-native-template.md

 draft: false
 ---

-When I use the offical template which recommend in the React Native doc, I have some trouble with it.
-Such as the version of ruby is different with recommended verison and I have to config prettier, eslint, etc every time.
+When I use the official template which recommend in the React Native doc, I have some trouble with it.
+Such as the version of ruby is different with recommended version and I have to config prettier, eslint, etc every time.

 Ideal React or React Native project template need to contain basic configuration as below: